 United States Army Central

-The doctrinal name for the Army Service Component Command (ASCC) of a geographic combatant command is “theater army.”
-U.S. Army Central is the Army component of U.S Central Command (CENTCOM) as well as CENTCOM’s Coalition Forces Land Component Command responsible for planning, coordinating and employing land forces.
+The doctrinal name for the Army Service Component Command of a geographic combatant command is “theater army”.
+U.S. Army Central, following Third Army’s lineage and honors, is the Army component of U.S. Central Command (CENTCOM) and CENTCOM’s Coalition Forces Land Component Command responsible for planning, coordinating, and employing land forces.

 Transition Afghanistan: USARCENT lays the foundations for success as our Afghan partners assume responsibility for protecting and securing their national borders.
 U.S. Army Central is in the process of downsizing its presence within the Arabian Gulf region.
 Since the end of operations in Iraq and the projected reductions of U.S. forces in Afghanistan, the reduction of logistics and administrative support is a direct result of the end of operations in Iraq and the projected reductions of U.S. forces in Afghanistan.

 Unified Land Operations: USARCENT leads the way as we work with our sister services and partner nations to ensure stability with in the AOR.
 Each year we conduct approximately 400 events in 18 partner nations.
 These events build trust and interoperability, and that gives the US not only military access, but business and cultural access.
 Every action we take is in some way military support to public diplomacy.